Protein helps you burn fat. Therefore it should make up a good proportion of your daily food intake. Here’s why…

 Finally in the right forms protein is low fat and low calorie, leading to a lower total calorie intake per meal than if you ate more of the other food types.

 Today’s Takeaway – I hope that has convinced you.
 Eat more protein to help you burn more fat.
-Aim to get a portion (equivalent of a chicken breast of piece of fish) for lunch and dinner every day and have a couple of … Read more->
+Aim to get a portion (equivalent of a chicken breast of piece of fish) for lunch and dinner every day and have … Read more->

 This entry was posted on March 10, 2011 at 3:06 pm and is filed under nutrition, protein.
 You can follow any responses to this entry through the RSS 2.0 feed.
 You can leave a response, or trackback from your own site.

 Did you know that by eating certain foods your body burns 30% of the calories off straight away, whereas with other foods it only burns of 5%?
 And the best part is these foods can easily be broken down in categories!

 Protein is important when you are tyring to lose weight because it’s lean, low fat and helps you to build lean muscle mass.
 But that’s just the tip of the ice berg really…

 The ‘thermal effect of food’ is basically how much and how quickly your body burns off the calories that you eat.
 So by eating the correct foods, you will be burning a far larger percentage of the calories than by eating other foods.

 Here’s how the 3 main food groups match up;